 (This will be a selection of scenes from 5 female playwrights from across the country) After Class RATED G, Broken Glass RATED G, Wish Me Luck RATED PG-13, The Contest RATED R, Slide Rules RATED G, Studio RATED R, The Towel Lady RATED PG, Arithmetic of Memory RATED PG, and Patron of the Arts RATED R

-LIVE ON ZOOM/RECORDED IN THEATRE
+LIVE ON ZOOM/PRE-RECORDED IN THEATRE

 No Fall My Hand by Amy Losi (New York) RATED PG